bitemyapp/revise/README.md

 an error with our request (in this case the driver doesn't throw an exception).

 Alternatively we might decide to use `run-async` to send and run queries asynchronously.
-This will return us a response which we can dereference.
+This will return us a promise which we can dereference.

 Note that `run-async` gives up the error handling of `run`.
 The agent _might_ die and you will have to check for it manually.